BethanyJep/Workshop-Interact-with-LLMs/Workshop instructions/05_Function_Calling.md

 ```
 {
   "name": "find_products",
-  "description": "Finds products based on a user query.
-This function uses the Azure Cognitive Search API to find products in the search index based on the provided query.
-The response includes the most relevant products from the index.",
+  "description": "Finds products based on a user needs.",
   "parameters": {
     "type": "object",
     "properties": {
-      "query": {
+      "category": {
         "type": "string",
-        "description": "An optimal search query to find products in the search index using the Azure Cognitive Search API"
+        "description": "an item category such as a jacket, tent or boots"
       },
-      "category": {
+      "outdoor": {
         "type": "string",
-        "description": "The category of the products to search for, e.g. 'electronics', 'books', etc."
+        "description": "outdoor category for the item e.g. running, hiking, camping."
+      },
+      "cost": {
+        "type": "integer",
+        "description": "maximum cost to be paid by an individual e.g. 200, 20."
       }
     },
     "required": [
-      "query"
+      "category, outdoor, cost"
     ]
   }
 }